ericyu423/MasterOneConceptPerDay/README.md

  user interaction enable in storyboard was accidently unclicked, which causes view unable to reconized gesture it took almost an hour trying to fix it.

+# 9/22/2017

+HackerRank Cracking the Coding InterviewArrays:

+Left Rotation (Made it work but the code is very messy will fix it when I have time)